phetsims/aqua/doc/continuous-testing-management.md

 It also saves state information in `aqua/.continuous-testing-state.json`, so on relaunches it won't lose data.
 This will need to be wiped when the internal server formats change.

 sparky's web server is `nginx`.
-You likely shouldn't need to change anything about this, but if you do manage config with `/etc/nginx/default.d/sparky.colorado.edu.conf` and manage the process called `nginx` with `systemctl`
+You likely shouldn't need to change anything about this, but if you do manage config with
+`/etc/nginx/default.d/sparky.colorado.edu.conf` and manage the process called `nginx` with `systemctl`

+## The Quick Server (ct-quick)

+The quick server is a side process that reports a basic and fast set of tests to see if anything large and important is wrong with the code base.
+This server is run separately, and can be viewed as part of the same report as the full CT.

+## Node Clients (ct-node-client)

+Aqua supporting browser testing via Puppeteer and Playwright Node packages.
+These load browser tests through headless browsers on the server and report problems to ct-main.

+## Clients running continuous-loop.html (ct-browser-clients)

+An outdated approach of browser testing with worse logging and error handling.
+Use only with caution.

+NOTE: that this has replaced been replaced by ct-node-clients.

 ## pm2 on sparky.colorado.edu